 In a game of Jenga, everything seems fine until the last piece is pulled.
 On Tuesday, November 3, 2020, the last piece will be pulled.

 There hasn’t been any shortage of crash predictions for many years now.
-Traditionally, bull cycles end.
-And this 12 year run is enough for most experts.
+Traditionally, bull cycles do end (2007).
+And this 12 year run (longest in history) is enough for most experts and for Internet hucksters.

-Yes, things are great still and the markets are recovering, but the drivers are artificial and extreme (trillion dollar spending and low interest rates, etc.).
-I’ve listed the full crash factors below.
+Yes, things are great still and the markets are recovering, but the drivers are artificial and extreme (trillion-dollar spending and low interest rates, etc.).
+The Democrats if they win, will try to outdo President Trump with bubble-like spending.
+I’ve listed the full set of housing market crash factors below.

 This crash could be all about hyperinflation, political mistakes, and baffling complexity.
 This situation is novel, just like Covid 19, which means fear and misunderstanding will sweep in like a cold winter wind.
 The fact is, most Americans cannot protect themselves.
 They are at the full mercy of the economic machine.